 Unlike a terrestrial vehicle, an aircraft can move along an almost infinite number of possible paths.
-They may undergo accelerated motions along their pitch and/or roll and/or yaw axes, as shown in the figure below.
-In practice, however, any aircraft’s flight path will be limited to a range of values within the aerodynamic performance and structural stress envelopes of that particular aircraft.
+The aircraft may undergo accelerated motions along its pitch and/or roll and/or yaw axes, as shown in the figure below.
+In practice, however, any aircraft’s flight path will be limited to a range of values within that particular aircraft’s aerodynamic performance and structural stress envelopes.
 In this regard, not all aircraft are created equally, nor will they have unlimited flight capabilities.
-For example, the number of feasible flight paths capable with a Boeing 787 will not be the same as those possible with an F-18 fighter jet, nor would they be expected to be based on their design purpose.
+For example, the number of feasible flight paths possible with a Boeing 787 will not be the same as those for an F-18 fighter jet, nor would they be expected to be based on their design purpose.

-To help analyze aircraft motion and performance, the general equations of motion for an aircraft in flight must first be established.
-These equations help expose some fundamental performance results during steady flight and some special cases of maneuvering flight, including turns and pull-ups.
-These results also help appreciate the factors that can, and inevitably will, limit the aircraft’s flight capabilities, either aerodynamically or structurally.
+To help analyze aircraft motion and performance, the general equations of motion for an aircraft in flight must be established.
+These equations help expose fundamental performance characteristics during steady flight and some special cases of maneuvering flight, including turns and pull-ups.
+These results also help appreciate the factors that can, and inevitably will, limit the aircraft’s flight capabilities, either aerodynamically, structurally, or both.
 Structural limits are usually defined in terms of a maneuvering flight envelope, which map out the combinations of limiting airspeeds and maximum load factors within which the aircraft can safely fly.

-- Know about the nomenclature and conventions used to describe the motion of an airplane, including its pitch, roll, and yaw.
+- Know about the terminology and conventions used to describe the motion of an airplane, including its pitch, roll, and yaw.

 - Be able to set up the equations for the forces on an airplane following a general flight path and when undergoing simple maneuvers.